MysteryPancake/Bullet-Hole/README.md

-# Bullet-Hole
+# Garry's Mod Bullet Holes
-Bullet Holes for Garry's Mod
+All the code for my Bullet Holes addon can be found here, and the actual addon is available nowhere (yet).